vivainio/jadeview/README.md

 [Jade](http://jade-lang.com/) format.
 Useful for analyzing complex HTML files without being distracted by the tag soup.

-Usage: install extension and open an HTML file.
+Usage: install extension (from VSCode marketplace) and open an HTML file.
 Run command "Jade View" from command palette.
 This will display a Jade rendered version of the file as a new, temporary document.

+If you have text selected while you run the command, only the selected text will be rendered as Jade.

 License: MIT.
+Copyright (c) 2016 Ville M. Vainio